 Definition of liver fluke in English:

-A fluke which has a complex life cycle and is of medical and veterinary importance.
+A fluke that has a complex life cycle and is of medical and veterinary importance.
 The adult lives within the liver tissues of a vertebrate, and the larva within one or more secondary hosts such as a snail or fish.

 - Many species in the subclass Digenea, class Trematoda, including the Chinese liver fluke (Opisthorchis sinensis), which infests humans, and Fasciola hepatica, which infests sheep and cattle